kaittah/custom-st-component/template/README.md

 If a user has a particular question, the AI assistant can execute SQL `SELECT` statements that let it access the raw numbers.
 It can summarize graphs for you and return answers to a quick question you have.

-The bottom view of the streamlit component is a preview of the most relevant graphs already in the dashboard that relate to the user input.
-You can therefore quickly search and filter different visuals if you haven't formulated any questions yet.
+The bottom view of the streamlit component is a preview of the most relevant graphs availabe in the dashboard.
+If you haven't formulated a question yet, a simple keyword search or "show me graphs about X" could be helpful!